School holiday activities Perth style are easy to plan when you have our list.

 Get outside and get the kids excited!
 Enjoy 36 holes of fun for the whole family nestled amongst one of Perth’s premier garden settings.
 The 18-hole Garden course and the 18-hole Billiard Golf course combine to create Australia’s largest outdoor Mini Golf complex.
 Every track is uniquely shaped with its own obstacles, curves, ramps and challenges.
 For more details click here.

 If you are looking for school holiday entertainment Perth style, why not a kids show or kids concert!?
-Here’s what’s on for Perth kids this summer in terms of kids live shows:
+Here’s what’s on for Perth kids this autumn in terms of kids live shows:

 To be confirmed due to Coronavirus